bxparks/AceTime/USER_GUIDE.md

     * This library does not support
       [leap seconds](https://en.wikipedia.org/wiki/Leap_second) and will
       probably never do so.
+    * The library does not implement TAI (International Atomic Time).
+    * The `epochSeconds` is like `unixSeconds` in that it is unaware of leap seconds.
+When a leap seconds occurs the `epochSeconds` is repeated over 2 seconds, just like `unixSeconds`.
+    * The `SystemClock` is unaware of leap seconds so it will continue to increment `epochSeconds` through the leap second.
+In other words, the SystemClock will be 1 second ahead of UTC.
+        * If the referenceClock is the `NtpClock`, that clock happens to be leap second aware, and the `epochSeconds` will bounce back one second upon the next synchronization, becoming synchronized to UTC.
+        * If the referenceClock is the `DS3231Clock`, that clock is *not* leap second aware, so the `epochSeconds` will continue to be ahead of UTC by one second.
 * `acetime_t`
     * AceTime uses an epoch of 2000-01-01T00:00:00Z.
       The `acetime_t` type is a 32-bit signed integer whose smallest value